December 26, 2021

 From Soho to Brooklyn and everywhere in between, New Yorkers are facing long wait times for Covid tests and up to 72 hour wait times for results.
 Lines wrapped around the block at testing vans and urgent cares have shown no signs of letting up, as the Omicron variant sweeps the city.

 The Infinity mobile testing van in Soho and the Lab Q van in Greenpoint have had lines around the corner, snaking back several blocks for weeks.
 The wait time can be as much as four hours and results are taking up to 72 hours.

-The demand for testing has thrown the city into disarray—New Yorkers and tourists alike are scrambling to get their hands on-at-home rapid tests causing a shortage in the supply chain.
+The demand for testing has thrown the city into disarray—New Yorkers and tourists alike are scrambling to get their hands on at-home rapid tests causing a shortage in the supply chain.
 The Biden Administration is working to make testing more easily accessible as the demand spikes.
-In a speech made on Tuesday, he plans to purchase 500 million at-home tests and distribute them for free to Americans.
+In a speech made on Tuesday, the president said he plans to purchase 500 million at-home tests and distribute them for free to Americans.